Are you looking to earn extra money in your downtime?

 More than likely, you will need to pay upfront and receive the money back upon delivery.

-Did you know some grocery stores also offer their own in house personal shopping/delivery services?
+Did you know some grocery stores, including some grocery stores near you, also offer their own in house personal shopping/delivery services?

 It is not very well-known, but some actually do.